AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 directly from the gateway to the firewall instance.

-However if the firewall instance is in the different AZ and subnet, forwarding packets directly to the firewall instance requires AWS route table to be programmed with target as the firewall instance, and as result, there cannot be more than one firewall instance in the different AZ, thus losing the scale out capability.
+However if the firewall instance is in the different AZ and subnet, forwarding packets directly to the firewall instance requires AWS route table to be programmed with target as the firewall instance, and as a result, there cannot be more than one firewall instance in the different AZ, thus losing the scale out capability.